s0me0ne-D/Feastico/README.md

 Start your culinary journey with Feastico today and let the flavors of the world come alive in your kitchen!

-## Contribution

-We welcome contributions from the community!
-If you'd like to contribute to Feastico, please check out our [Contribution Guidelines](CONTRIBUTING.md).

 ---